XinnieSol/collaborative-v1/README.md

       * `newMessage` event for new messages
       * `aiThinking` when "@ai" has been mention and is processing responses
   ### Rate Limiting:
-    - Using throlers for HTTP request while a rate limit guate for WS
+    - Using throttlers for HTTP request while a rate limit guate for WS

 # Assumption
   - The application is not for person-to-person chat but a shared chat room for teams